 You do not need to purchase a product that is marketed specifically for indoor cats.
 Rather, you want a product that is appropriate to maintain a healthy cat in general.

-There are many ways to improve the environment of an indoor cats to benefit their health and weight.
+There are many ways to improve the environment of indoor cats to benefit their health and weight.
 A cat tree provides a source of entertainment and exercise.

-Our Top Pick: Best Indoor Cat Food in 2021
+Our Top Pick: Best Indoor Cat Food

 After more cat-related content?